The Ticket to Higher Participation

 A master in the art of living draws no sharp distinctions between his work and his play, his labour and his leisure, his mind and his body, his education and his recreation.
 He hardly knows which is which.
 He simply pursues his vision of excellence through whatever he is doing and leaves others to determine whether he is working and playing.”

 The benefits of embedding more interaction into your meetings are significant and can lead to meeting outcomes that transform meetings into a movement.

 - Extraordinary fuller dialogue that captures many voices

-- Engaged WHOLE brain activity (the left and right)
+- Engaged WHOLE brain activity (left and right brain thinking)

-- The spirit of play – which is key to innovation
+- A spirit of play – which is key to creating a meeting culture of innovation

 - Increased shared experience and co-created meaning

-- Less daunting complexity and increased creative solutions
+- Less daunting complexity and more creative solutions

-- A spirit of celebration and “can do” or “we” type of attitude
+- A spirit of celebration and “can do” attitudes

-- Enriched relationships (and often a shared leadership/ownership)
+- Enriched relationships (often resulting in shared leadership/ownership)